AdaCore/training_material/courses/fundamentals_of_ada/030_basic_types/11-subtypes_full_picture.rst

 * Can replace defensive code
 * Can be very useful in some identified cases
 * Subtypes accept dynamic bounds, unlike types
-* Checks happens through type-system
+* Checks happen through type-system

     - Can be disabled with :command:`-gnatp`, unlike conditionals
     - Can also be a disadvantage